j-fu/amgcl-c/README.md

 Currently, AMGCL_C provides two interfaces:
 - for `double` numbers and `int` indexes, with the [hungarian notation](https://en.wikipedia.org/wiki/Hungarian_notation) prefix `amgclcDI` as shown in the example below
 - for `double` numbers and `long int` indexes, with the [hungarian notation](https://en.wikipedia.org/wiki/Hungarian_notation) prefix `amgclcDL`, just replace `int` with `long` in the examples below

-See also the discussion of the block variants below.

 ### General parameters:
   - `...Create` parameters:
      -  `n,ia,ja,a`: Zero-based indexing CRS sparse matrix data
+     -  `blocksize`: If blocksize >0, group unknowns into blocks of given size and cast the matrix internally to a sparse matrix of
+        `blocksize x blocksize` static matrices.
+By default, block sizes 1...8 are instantiated.
      -  `params`: JSON string containing parameter data.
 For easier escaping, `'` characters can be used as string delimiters instead of `"`.
 After the corresponding replacement, the string is parsed  by    [`boost::property_tree::json_parser::read_json`](https://www.boost.org/doc/libs/release/libs/property_tree/).
 This parser aborts upon syntax errors.
 When calling from C++, raw strings can be used to avoid the need of escaping end of line and `"` characters.
   - `...Apply` parameters:
      - `sol, rhs`: zero-offset vectors.
 Length is determined from the created solver/preconditioner
   -  Data structure returned by iterative methods: